mcuntz/ncvue/README.rst

 Map panel
 ^^^^^^^^^

-If ``ncvue`` detects latitude and longitude variables with a size greater 1, it opens the Map panel by default.
+If ``ncvue`` detects latitude and longitude variables with a size greater than 1, it opens the Map panel by default.
 This is the Map panel in macOS dark mode, describing all buttons, sliders, entry boxes, spinboxes, and menus:

 .. image:: docs/images/map_panel_dark_small.png